E-W-Salem/NWN_Arelith_Mechanics_Display_Project/README.md

-this branch was created to test the functionality of the forked website code.
+Tools to visualize the character creation process and evaluate said character's performace.